Imaginaerum: Packaging

 more parts of the roller coaster as well as several zeppelins floating in the air above the park.

 The cover to the first single, "Storytime", was also done by Toxic Angel, and ties together with the themes of snow, the blue colours and the roller coaster.

 Track listing

+All lyrics are written by Tuomas Holopainen, except where noted; all music is composed by Holopainen, except where noted; all lead vocals by Anette Olzon with Marko Hietala, except where noted.

 Editions

 To date sixteen different editions of Imaginaerum have been released: